-The most efficient way to continue making Arizona a technology destination is to attract more investors and their financial resources.
-This goal can be accomplished by understanding what the risk-capital industry needs to motivate such a move of capital to the state.
+To keep Arizona on track as a technology hub, attracting more investors and their financial resources is essential.
+Achieving this goal requires understanding the needs of the risk-capital industry to encourage the flow of capital into the state.
 Arizona has developed a successful Angel Investment Tax Credit program and has a thriving research and development ecosystem.
 There are also several other economic development programs that have helped Arizona become a leader in technology, especially in the advanced manufacturing sector.
 Despite those programs, many companies seeking capital to enter the critical early stage of business development leave Arizona because crucial in-state funding is scarce.
 Arizona needs to address this issue because the state is losing out on some of this country's most coveted jobs.